yingweiwo

 Toxicity Summary

-Extremely high serum levels of phenylalanine are found in patients with the inborn error of metabolism (IEM) called Phenylketonuria (PKU).
-At pathological concentrations typical of PKU, phenylalanine self-assembles into fibrils with amyloid-like morphology and well-ordered electron diffraction.
-These fibrils and their resulting amyloid deposits that localize to the brain appear to be partially responsible for the neural tissue damage seen in PKU patients (A8160).
-It has also been suggested that very high plasma phenylalanine concentrations can increase phenylalanine entry into brain and thereby restrict the entry of other large neutral amino acids.
-The lack of large neutral amino acids may lead to disturbed cerebral protein synthesis, which is particularly important for young children (A8162).
-The mechanism of L-phenylalanine's putative antidepressant activity may be accounted for by its precursor role in the synthesis of the neurotransmitters norepinephrine and dopamine.
-Elevated brain norepinephrine and dopamine levels are thought to be associated with antidepressant effects.
+Phenylketonuria (PKU) is a congenital metabolic disorder (IEM) characterized by extremely high serum phenylalanine levels.
+At typical pathological concentrations in PKU, phenylalanine self-assembles into fibers with an amyloid-like morphology and ordered electron diffraction.
+These fibers and the amyloid deposits they form in the brain appear to be partly responsible for neurological tissue damage in PKU patients (A8160).
+Studies have also shown that extremely high plasma phenylalanine concentrations increase phenylalanine entry into the brain, thereby limiting the entry of other macro- and neutral amino acids.
+Deficiencies in macro- and neutral amino acids may lead to disordered brain protein synthesis, which is particularly important in young children (A8162).
+The potential antidepressant activity of L-phenylalanine may be related to its precursor role in the synthesis of the neurotransmitters norepinephrine and dopamine.
+Elevated levels of norepinephrine and dopamine in the brain are thought to be associated with antidepressant effects.
+The possible anti-vitiligo activity mechanism of L-phenylalanine is not fully understood.
+It is speculated that L-phenylalanine may stimulate melanin production in affected skin.

 Interactions